Administrative Appeals Tribunal: Structure

-Prior to the position of President being vacant, Justice Berna Collier was acting in that role following the resignation of Justice Fiona Meagher (who previously served as Deputy President and head of the National Disability Insurance Scheme Division).
 Although the President of the AAT was required to be a judge of the Federal Court, they served on the AAT in a personal, not judicial, capacity.

-Members of the Tribunal came from a range of backgrounds and included persons with expertise in accountancy, aviation, engineering, environmental science, law, medicine, pharmacology, military affairs, public administration, and taxation.
+Members of the AAT came from a range of backgrounds and included persons with expertise in accountancy, aviation, engineering, environmental science, law, medicine, pharmacology, military affairs, public administration, and taxation.
 Members of the AAT were appointed by the Governor-General on a full-time or part-time basis.
 Appointments could be made for a term of up to seven years.
 Members could be reappointed.

-Members of the Tribunal who were legally qualified and had 5 years' standing, where authorised to do so, could exercise powers under a number of other Acts.
-This included the power to issue telecommunications interception warrants and stored communications warrants under the Telecommunications (Interception and Access) Act 1979, issue warrants and exercise related powers under the Surveillance Devices Act 2004 and review certificates that authorised controlled operations under the Crimes Act 1914.
-Presidential Members and Senior Members who are legally qualified and had 5 years' standing, could be appointed as approved examiners under the Proceeds of Crime Act 2002.
+Members of the Tribunal who were legally qualified and had 5 years' standing could be authorised to exercise additional powers under a number of other Acts.
+This included the power to issue telecommunications interception warrants and stored communications warrants under the Telecommunications (Interception and Access) Act 1979, issue warrants and exercise related powers under the Surveillance Devices Act 2004, and review certificates that authorised controlled operations under the Crimes Act 1914.
+Presidential Members and Senior Members who were legally qualified and had 5 years' standing, could be appointed as approved examiners under the Proceeds of Crime Act 2002.
 The President and Deputy Presidents could be appointed as issuing authorities in relation to the making of continued preventative detention orders under the Criminal Code.